adrianhryn/Portfolio-optimization/README.md

 In our work, we used Quantopian API which you can not run outside of Quantopian environment.
-So, in order to run our code you should sign up and log in [here](https://www.quantopian.com/posts) Then you can upload our notebook and run it from top to down.
+So, in order to run our code you should sign up and log in [here](https://www.quantopian.com/posts) Then you can upload our notebook from 'analysis_notebooks' directory and run it from top to down.

 If you want to see the algorithms performance and their statistics, you should:
 1. Click 'New Algorithm'